-People with CVD and/or diabetes account for 13% of the adult population in Counties Manukau.
+People with Cardiovascular disease and/or diabetes account for 13% of the adult population in Counties Manukau.

 The cost of management and treatment of these diseases account for a substantial proportion of health care expenditure for the DHB.

 Some figures: